 Yesterday, the Hoos committed a season-low five turnovers, and unlike their recent trip to Chestnut Hill, Virginia rebounded extremely well and kept BC from getting a ton of second-chance points.
 Today UVa faces number-one seed Duke - a tall task indeed though not impossible (see: Big East Tournament).
 In order for Virgina to pull off the major upset, another well-rounded effort is absolutely in order.
 Protecting the ball and owning the defensive boards will once again prove vital.
 On top of having 4-5 guys in double figures, the Hoos will likely also need someone like Will Sherrill or even Tristan Spurlock, what a made-for-tv story that would be, to go Kyle Kuric (see: Louisville over Syracuse to close down Freedom Hall) on the Dookies.

+Regardless of today's outcome, the Hoos notched a much-needed win over BC in order to avert complete disaster.
+For the players and the fans, it feels good to win again.
 Yesterday featured a few first-round surprises, and with few expectations and virtually no pressure, Hoo knows, Virginia might just make it interesting.
 From the Society's perspective, a win yesterday is really all we asked for, so at this point, we're playing with house money...as long the team goes all in, we'll either leave fairly satisfied or stay to play another hand.

 Continue reading this post...